Why Hurricane Charters?

 What is provided?

 I provide all the tackle, flies, lures, fuel, licenses, ice, and bottled water.
-I use a variety of different manufacturer's rods and reels, but primarily utilize Shimano and Penn reels and Star, St. Croix and Temple Fork Outfitters (TFO) Rods.
+I use a variety of different manufacturer's rods and reels, but primarily utilize Shimano and Penn reels and Falcon, St. Croix and Temple Fork Outfitters (TFO) Rods.
 This variety gives clients a chance to "test drive" different equipment in actual fishing conditions.

 What type of bait will we be using?